mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 }
 ```

-A call to `pio run` shows that it is automatically compiled:
+A call to `pio run` shows that it was automatically compiled:

 ```bash
 $ platformio run